Winter-Soren/quantum-ml-handbook/docs/quantum-gates-circuits/hadamard-gate.md

 Let's take an example to demonstrate the Hadamard gate.

-Certainly!
-Let's explore an example demonstrating the working of the Hadamard gate in excruciating detail.

 Suppose we have a qubit initially in the state $ |0\rangle $, represented as: